Skip to main content

 1. Select Website.

-2. Choose All or Specific.
+2. Choose All or Choose items.

+Website training uses published content.
 Posts and pages are selected by default.
 WooCommerce products appear when WooCommerce is active.
 Public custom post types can also appear.
 When WordPress content is indexed, AI Puffer builds the source text from the URL, title, excerpt, content, public custom fields, public taxonomies, and available WooCommerce product data.

 Knowledge Base Website all mode